 Your guide to thrive

-The moment you graduate is an exciting time, but there can be uncertainty about what lies ahead - it's a time of big change, and even bigger opportunity.
-Here at IVC Evidensia, we understand this process well and know the importance of making the most out of those first steps as a new grad vet.
+The moment you graduate is an exciting time, but there can also be uncertainty about what lies ahead.
+It's a time of big change, and even bigger opportunity.
+Here at IVC Evidensia, we know all about what you’re going through and understand how important it is to make the most of those fi rst steps as a new grad vet.

-To support you on this phase of your veterinary career, we've gathered the best advice and resources and turned it into a useful guide to assist you during this transitional period.
-If you're looking for tips for succcess, advice, and support - this is for you.
+To help as you move into this next stage of your veterinary career, we've pulled together the best advice and resources into one handy guide.
+If you’re looking for some support and tips for success, this is for you.

-Whether you need guidance as a new graduate on navigating your first job interview, accessing mental health support as you enter practice, transitioning smoothly into your first full-time position as a vet, or effectively managing student debt, you can find it in our guide to thrive.
+Whether you need guidance on navigating your fi rst job interview, accessing mental health support as you enter practice, transitioning smoothly into your fi rst full-time position as a vet, or effectively managing student debt, you can fi nd all of that and more right here.

 Download now

-From mental health to managing money, making the most of mentorship and beyond
+From mental health to managing money, making the most of your mentorship

-It’s sadly all too common for vet professionals to overlook their wellbeing in their dedication to caring for animals and their clients.
+It’s sadly all too common for vet professionals to overlook their own wellbeing in favour of caring for animals and their clients.
 However, it’s crucial to remember that your mental health matters just as much as the health of the patients you’ll treat.
-Prioritising your well-being isn’t selfish; it’s a necessary act that supports your health.
+Prioritising your wellbeing isn’t selfi sh; it’s a necessary act.

-As a vet student, you’re already aware of the importance of mentorship in your journey to becoming a successful veterinarian.
-Mentorship provides you with guidance, support, and the opportunity to learn from experienced professionals.
+As a vet student, you already understand how important mentorship is on your journey to becoming a successful veterinarian.
+By offering guidance, support, and the opportunity to learn from experienced professionals, mentorship can help you reach your unlimited potential.

 Pursuing higher education for most people means taking on student loans.
-Managing your student debt can be stressful, so to help you navigate this challenge, we’ve gathered valuable tips and resources.
+We know that managing your student debt can be stressful, so to help you navigate this challenge, we’ve gathered some valuable tips and resources to make your life easier.

 Discover exclusive tips from our team and graduates: